Home blood pressure monitors are a handy health tool

 - Self-measurement can help detect "white coat" hypertension, an elevation in blood pressure brought on by the anxiety of being in a doctor's office.

-- Those with normal blood pressure can verify an important health number and be proactive.
+- Those with normal blood pressure can track this important health number and be proactive in monitoring for any unusual blood pressure fluctuations.

 Visiting your doctor to have your blood pressure taken every single day isn't really practical, and the public-use blood pressure cuffs located in some pharmacies can get out of calibration, resulting in very inaccurate readings.
 So if your doctor wants you to track your blood pressure -- or if you want to be proactive and track it yourself -- you're going to need a portable blood pressure monitor you can use at home.